Course Catalog 2024-2025

 ENG 218 Colloquium: Monstrous Mothers (4 Credits)

 This course explores the monstrosity of motherhood - the fear, disgust, alienation and confusion of both being a mother and having one.
 The class discusses literary and cinematic representations of mothers as absent, distant, cruel, ambivalent, irresponsible and deviant, and considers ways motherhood is thought of both as a self-sacrifice and as a necessity.
 Students also seek new models of care, love and attachment that are dependent neither on the sacrifice of one’s self nor on biological reproduction and that recast mothering as potentially revolutionary.
-Not open to first years. {L}
+Restrictions: Not open to first years. {L}

 Fall, Spring, Variable